FAQ

 10, What should I do if the police stop me?

-It is unlikely that you will be stopped by the police but it does happen, in particular in Mui Ne.
+It is unlikely that you will be stopped by the police but it does happen, in particular in Mui Ne and Ha Giang.

 Unfortunately it is out of our control when it comes to police.
 Being friendly and patient is what we recommend.